There is a Senate Inquiry into a Bill to remove the nuclear ban from our environmental laws open to 16 Jan 2023. Find out more here.

 Nuclear power is dangerous, expensive, unpopular, has unsolvable waste issues and intractable weapons proliferation and security risks.
 The ban reflects these unacceptable risks.
 Download more information to help with your submission here.
 See more in our Myth Busting section.

-Why we should keep the uranium trigger:
+Why we should keep the uranium trigger in our environmental laws:

 Follow of the EPBC Act Review 2020